Mati-Wojtacha/4system/README.md

 ## Database
 This application uses MySQL as the database.
 Below is the configuration for the database to create in Docker.
-If you have MySQL installed on your system, create a database with the name: `java_4system`, user: `user`, and password: `password`, or modify it in the `application.properties` file.
+If you have MySQL installed on your system, create a database with the name: `user_management`, user: `user`, and password: `password`, or modify it in the `application.properties` file.

 ```yaml